Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 ### `lift`

-Lift up or down tenants
+Lift up or down tenants.

+> Note: You can also lift up the management datasource to deploy another management database: `prisma-multi-tenant lift management up`

 **Arguments**